EvoEMD: cosmic evolution with an early matter-dominated era: Introduction

 Our current scientific understanding of the universe and its fundamental components relies on the standard cosmological model ($\Lambda$CDM) and the standard model of particle physics (SM). $\Lambda$CDM successfully describes the observed nearly flat, homogeneous, and isotropic expanding universe containing a cosmological constant $\Lambda$ and cold dark matter (CDM), with gravity described by general relativity \cite{Planck:2018vyg}.
 It also encompasses the inflationary paradigm regarding the initial conditions for the observed universe.
 On the other hand, the SM successfully describes the fundamental particles and non-gravitational interactions at an astonishing precision \cite{ParticleDataGroup:2020ssz}.

 However, both standard models face serious theoretical and observational challenges (see \cite{Bull:2015stt,Perivolaropoulos:2021jda} and \cite{Lee:2019zbu} for recent reviews).
 It is interesting to note that in order to deal with the successful predictions and also with the problems of $\Lambda$CDM, we must consider beyond the SM (BSM) scenarios.
-For instance, cosmic relics like dark matter (DM) particles, massive neutrinos, and a net lepton number leading to the matter-antimatter asymmetry are all in the BSM context.
+For instance, cosmic relics like dark matter (DM) particles, massive neutrinos, and the matter-antimatter asymmetry, are all in the BSM context.
 The origins of such relics are subject to intense research.

 From the measurements of the cosmic microwave background (CMB), we know that ordinary matter (photons, electrons, etc) were part of a thermal bath, at a temperature of $T\sim 0.2$ eV.
 In the context of $\Lambda$CDM, the universe is at first dominated by the vacuum energy of the field driving inflation, the inflaton.
 After inflation, the out-of-equilibrium decay of the inflaton produces SM fields, and therefore the cosmic entropy.
 At the so-defined reheat temperature $T_{RH}$, a thermal bath of ultra-relativistic species (or radiation) is established, and the universe becomes \textit{radiation-dominated} (RD).
 The scale of the inflationary reheating $T_{RH}$ is not known, but it must be above the MeV scale in order to not spoil the BBN predictions \cite{Hannestad:2004px,Jedamzik:2006xz,Kawasaki:2017bqm}.
 Therefore, within $\Lambda$CDM the universe was RD from $T_{RH}$ up to $T\sim 0.75$ eV, when it becomes \textit{matter-dominated} (MD) due to the CDM component.
 Nowadays, the $\Lambda$ component dominates the total energy density and drives the accelerated cosmic expansion.